 Step five: Hydrating Mask

 Now it’s time to replenish.
 If the detox mask was there to draw all the bad stuff out, the hydrating mask is there to put all the goodness back in.
 And now that your skin is perfectly prepped, there’s no better time for it to receive the goodness.
 Choose a nourishing variant here with ingredients like hyaluronic acid which can hold 1000 times its weight in water for ultra hydration.
-The Unnamed Hydrating and Anti-aging Sheet Mask is a perfect choice here as it pairs hyaluronic acid with ceramides to protect the skin barrier, peptides to encourage collagen formation and aloe vera for soothing and anti-inflammatory properties.
-Just pop on the mask, leave on for 20 minutes and peel off with fresh, plump skin.
+Just pop on a mask, leave on for 20 minutes and peel off with fresh, plump skin.

 Step six: Moisturise

 Now that your skin is packed with all that goodness it’s time to lock it all in.
-Choose either a gentle, nourishing moisturiser (no actives here as you don’t want to overload the skin) like Cedar and Stone’s The Twilight One Chamomile and Kelp Night Moisturiser or a light facial oil like Rohr Remedy Boab and Rosehip Face and Body Oil or Ingredients Wellness Facial Oil, to help seal in all the hydration.
+Choose either a gentle, nourishing moisturiser (no actives here as you don’t want to overload the skin) like Ingredients Wellness Facial Oil, to help seal in all the hydration.

 Step seven: Sleep or sunscreen